Allen-Tildesley/examples/python_examples/GUIDE.md

 Incidentally, at the highest strain rate 0.64, the configurational temperature is systematically about 1% lower than the (constrained) kinetic temperature.

+The results in columns 5-7 come from the same program, edited to import routines from `md_lj_llle_module.py` rather than `md_lj_le_module.py`.
+This version uses neighbour lists, in the same way as `md_lj_ll_module.py`.
+The system size is unchanged;
+however, for this system the program is very inefficient (compared with the simpler version without lists) and consequently the runs used for testing are only 10&times;20000 steps.
+The inefficiency probably results from the very small cells and hence short NumPy arrays, which incur significant overheads.
+It is worth repeating that in a practical application, when performance is an issue,
+Python/NumPy would probably not be used for the force routine.

 ## Hard-particle programs
 The programs `mc_nvt_hs.py` and `md_nve_hs.py` illustrate, respectively,